 Natalie tells me that in an ideal situation, we would actually discuss what our return to work after having a baby might look like even before taking parental leave from our jobs.
 But she advises we don’t commit to anything straight up.

 “Don’t say, ‘I want to work three days a week or four days,'” she says, explaining that situations and feelings may radically change after we’ve had our baby.

 2. Stay in touch

 Natalie strongly advises we stay in touch with our workplace while on maternity leave and try to find ways to ‘connect in’ with our manager.
-This may include, casual meetings, workplace socials, or popping into the office to say hi.
+This may include casual meetings, workplace socials, or popping into the office to say hello.